BensonRen/idlm_Ben/README.md

 ## 2019.08.09

  The tandem training loss is higher than expected.
-Normalizing the input geomery space for further investigation
+Normalizing the input geomery space for further investigation.

+## 2019.08.11

+Input normalization done, however during analysis the tandem structure did not learn effective output.
+Investigating Pending to work:
+1. Backpropagation input normalization
+2. VAE Structure

  All possible **heights**:{30, 32, 34, 36, 38, 40, 42.5, 44, 46, 48, 50, 52 ,55}